skykatik/AfkPlugin/README.md

+# AfkPlugin
+Plugin for auto kicking or notice when inactive players

-### Building a Jar
+## Building a Jar

 `gradlew jar` / `./gradlew jar`

 Output jar should be in `build/libs`.

-### Installing
+## Installing

-Simply place the output jar from the step above in your server's `config/mods` directory and restart the server.
-List your currently installed plugins/mods by running the `mods` command.
+Put jar file to `config/mods` folder.